Citra Scholastika: 2016 – 2017: Second Album Promo, featuring the theme song for the film "Mars Met Venus", and Acting Debut in Film

-In 2016 - 2017, Citra Scholastika was busy carrying out a series of promos for her second album by going on a concert tour to several cities in Indonesia, including several cities on Sumatera and Java.
-In this second album, Citra Scholastika explained that in terms of songs and the album cover there were many changes, the songs were more mature, more mature and the songs were richer.
+In 2016 – 2017, Citra Scholastika was busy carrying out a series of promos for her second album by going on a concert tour to several cities in Indonesia, including several cities on Sumatera and Java.
+In this second album, Citra Scholastika explained that in terms of songs and the album cover, there were many changes, the songs were more mature, more mature, and the songs were richer.
 The reason why his second album is titled Love & Kiss is that he thinks the album contains a love story and tells the characteristics of his personality.
 What's unique is that this album was worked on in a very fast time, namely less than 1 month until finally all the songs were finished and the album release could be processed by the label that houses it, namely Hits Record.

 In 2017, Citra Scholastika also performed the theme song for the film "Mars Met Venus" for the film.
 Citra Scholastika sang a song entitled "Dulu, Kini, Nanti" which is in the Pop Ballad genre.

 In 2017, Citra Scholastika also tried out acting through the film "MANTAN".
 In this film, Citra Scholastika feels grateful to be able to act with professional film stars such as Luna Maya, Gandhi Fernando, Karina Nadila, Kimberly Rider, and Ayudya Bing Slamet.

-2018 - 2019: "You Don't Have To Go", "SertaMu" & Solo Concert "Remembrance Journey of Faith Citra Scholastika"
+2018 – 2019: "You Don't Have To Go", "SertaMu" and Solo Concert "Remembrance Journey of Faith Citra Scholastika"

 In 2018, Citra Scholastika released a song entitled "You Don't Have To Go". video of the lyrics and music video clip followed.

-In 2019, Citra Scholastika released another spiritual song entitled "SertaMu" according to Citra, this song is not intended for just one religion, but all beliefs, this song tells the story of the human relationship with God and has a universal theme so that it hope that the song can be accepted by everyone.
+In 2019, Citra Scholastika released another spiritual song entitled "SertaMu".
+According to Citra, this song is not intended for just one religion, but all beliefs.
+This song tells the story of the human relationship with God and has a universal theme, so that it hopes that the song can be accepted by everyone.

-At the end of 2019, Citra Scholastika held a Solo Concert entitled "Remembrance Journey of Faith Citra Scholastika" This is a concert that sings spiritual songs, a concert of thanksgiving for Citra Scholastika for the journey of how God works in her life "Citra Scholastika has been a singer for 10 years," said Citra Scholastika at a press conference.
-Apart from the different theme because she brought songs with a spiritual theme, here Citra Scholastika collaborated with several musicians, Citra Scholastika also performed a prologue from Lukman Sardi.
+At the end of 2019, Citra Scholastika held a Solo Concert entitled "Remembrance Journey of Faith Citra Scholastika".
+This is a concert that sings spiritual songs, a concert of thanksgiving for Citra Scholastika for the journey of how God works in her life "Citra Scholastika has been a singer for 10 years," said Citra Scholastika at a press conference.
+Apart from the different theme because she brought songs with a spiritual theme, Citra Scholastika collaborated with several musicians, and Citra Scholastika also performed a prologue from Lukman Sardi.
 The concert took place at Balai Sarbini, South Jakarta, 15 November 2019.
-The concert was presented by Citra Scholastika for her 10 year career journey.
+The concert was presented by Citra Scholastika for her 10-year career journey.